Participatory rural appraisal: Overview of techniques

 To ensure that people are not excluded from participation, these techniques avoid writing wherever possible, relying instead on the tools of oral communication and visual communication such as pictures, symbols, physical objects and group memory.
 Efforts are made in many projects, however, to build a bridge to formal literacy; for example by teaching people how to sign their names or recognize their signatures.
 Often developing communities are reluctant to permit invasive audio-visual recording.

 Developmental changes in PRA

 Since the early 21st century, some practitioners have replaced PRA with the standardized model of community-based participatory research (CBPR) or with participatory action research (PAR).
 Social survey techniques have also changed during this period, including greater use of information technology such as fuzzy cognitive maps, e-participation, telepresence, social network analysis, topic models, geographic information systems (GIS), and interactive multimedia.....

+Use in development practice

+A 2025 field study entitled "Combining Participatory Rural Appraisal with "Circles of Sustainability" for rural development: A field investigation in India" applied Participatory Rural Appraisal alongside the Circles of Sustainability framework to assess rural development conditions in India.
+The research showed that PRA's community‑driven data collection methods can be strengthened when combined with multi‑dimensional sustainability metrics, producing a more holistic understanding of social, economic, ecological, and cultural conditions.